hazardland/app.php/lib/README.md

 Where first namespace name is translated to lower case Then follows src
 Then follows case sencetive names of classes and namespaces Do not like it?
-Go change php-fig community standadts for psr-4 module
+Go change php-fig community standadts for psr-4 module or change autoloader in ./app/config.php

+This folder can be moved in app folder if you manually define LIB constant